rma92/rm_telnet_chat/Readme.md

 ### Code documentation

-The code is well documented with comments, and explanations about each function.
+The code is well-documented with comments, and explanations about each function.

 Use the table of contents at the top of main.c to search for a particular function in question, by string searching for the section number in the brackets, e.g. "`[ 99]`" (within the quotes) to jump to the main function.